skulpt/skulpt/CONTRIBUTING.md

 Open the terminal where you submit your Skulpt build and test commands.

-Update the Lineman dependencies for the Skulpt project.
-You will only need to do this once and update periodically.
+Update the Lineman dependencies for the Skulpt project (You will only need to do this once and update periodically):

 ```sh
 $ npm install
 ```

-Clean the Skulpt project.
-This is optional.
+Clean the Skulpt project (This is optional):

 ```sh
 $ lineman clean
 ```

-Build the Skulpt distribution.
+Build the Skulpt distribution:

 ```sh
 $ ./skulpt.py dist -u